FRIEDA: Benchmarking Multi-Step Cartographic Reasoning in Vision-Language Models

 \subsection{Benchmark Statistics}

 Table~\ref{tab:stats} shows that \modelname comprises 17,030 map images drawn from 210 documents.
 To capture real-world variability, these maps span diverse geographies (32 countries) and six thematic domains, exhibiting heterogeneous styles, including varied color palettes, legends, and symbol conventions.
-The benchmark contains a total of 500 questions, comprising 202 single-map and 298 multi-map questions.
+The benchmark comprises 500 questions, of which 202 are single-map and 298 are multi-map.
 The multi-map subset consists primarily of two-map comparisons (295 questions), with a few cases requiring reasoning across three (2 questions) or four (1 question) maps.

 Figure~\ref{fig:map-spatial-relation} reports the question distribution for each spatial relation, stratified by single- and multi-map questions.\footnote{As \textit{equal} denotes identical geometry (i.e., identical location and size), the benchmark contains no single-map \textit{equal} questions.} The distribution is roughly balanced across relations and settings.
 We provide the detailed counts by spatial relation and setting in Appendix~\ref{app:benchmark-statistics-broken} and include a representative example of each in Appendix~\ref{app:sample-questions}.